 Court documents in the case explain how close.

-Baker and his girlfriend were in Baker's car selling drugs to a woman outside a hotel in Eagan in 2020 when two men climbed into the backseat.
+Baker and his girlfriend were in Baker's car selling drugs to a woman outside a hotel in Eagan in 2020 when two men climbed into the back seat.
 The men pointed guns at Baker and the women and told them to drive.
-Shortly after they took Baker's wallet, keys, $2,000 in cash and his girlfriend's purse.
+Shortly afterward they took Baker's wallet, keys, $2,000 in cash and his girlfriend's purse.

 Police arrested Baker and his girlfriend.
-Over three different Mirandized statements given to Dakota County investigators, Baker gave differing versions of what happened but all highlighted the robbery and self-defense before the shooting — to which Baker admitted.
+In three different statements given to Dakota County investigators, Baker gave differing versions of what happened but all highlighted the robbery and self-defense before the shooting — to which Baker admitted.
 Police found no gun near Anderson and no additional shell casings at the scene.
-They did find a BB gun in Baker's car.
-Baker admitted after he shot Anderson he grabbed the gun used in the robbery, which turned out to be the BB gun.
+A BB gun was found in Baker's car.
+Baker admitted that after he shot Anderson he grabbed the gun used in the robbery, which turned out to be the BB gun.

-Before closing arguments, Baker's lawyers argued the jury should hear instructions on self-defense and defense of others.
-Prosecutors opposed.
-Dakota County Judge Michael Mayer ruled the court would not instruct the jury at closing because the robbery was over and Baker "re-engaged" by exiting the car with a gun.
+Before closing arguments, Baker's lawyers argued that the jury should hear instructions on self-defense and defense of others.
+Prosecutors opposed the motion.
+Dakota County Judge Michael Mayer ruled against the defense because the robbery was over and Baker "re-engaged" by exiting the car with a gun.

 Baker was convicted of both counts.
 His lawyers appealed.

-A Minnesota appeals court sided with the District Court, writing that Baker "was not content with simply neutralizing Anderson's threat, but was motivated by vengeance."
+A Minnesota appeals court panel sided with the district court, writing that Baker "was not content with simply neutralizing Anderson's threat, but was motivated by vengeance."

-That argument stemmed from statements made by Baker to police that the victims were running away when he shot at them and phone calls Baker made in prison where he told his girlfriend he was "mad as hell" the other robbery suspect got away when he started shooting.
+That argument stemmed from statements made by Baker to police that the victims were running away when he shot at them and phone calls Baker made in prison in which he told his girlfriend he was "mad as hell" the other robbery suspect got away when he started shooting.

 The Minnesota Supreme Court disagreed.